hsocarras/nodbus-plus/docs/protocol/modbus_master_tcp.rst

 Event: 'req-timeout'
 --------------------

+This event is emmited when the number of milliseconds pass to :ref:`Method: modbusTcpClient.setReqTimer(transactionId, [timeout])` ends without call
+:ref:`Method: modbusTcpClient.clearReqTimer(transactionId)`.
+The event listener receive the transaction id of the request that fires the timeout and the request adu buffer.

 * **transactionId** <number>: Indicate wich request fires the timeout event.
 * **vreq** <Buffer>: Modbus request adu buffer.